 You can swim in the hole at the bottom of Buttermilk Falls.
 However, you can’t swim anywhere else in the park.
 You might notice other people swimming in other areas, but rumor has it, State Park Troopers give out tickets when they see people doing that.
 Around Buttermilk Falls are several great hikes, like the Gorge & Rim Trail so you can get sweaty before you take a dip in the water.
 It’s $9 per vehicle to visit Buttermilk Falls State Park.

 Lucifer Falls in Robert H. Treman State Park is one of the most beautiful waterfalls in the Finger Lakes.
 Robert H. Treman State Park is just a little further afield than Buttermilk Falls State Park.
 Both are some of the prettiest New York State Parks in the region.
 You can’t swim in the swimming hole below Lucifer Falls.
-You can swim in the Lower Falls pool, which is one of the most fun places to swim in the Finger Lakes.
+But you can swim in the Lower Falls pool (on the other side of the park), which is one of the most fun places to swim in the Finger Lakes.
 There is a man-made diving board that you can spring off and dive into a swimming hole surrounded by cliffs.

 This is another Finger Lakes waterfall that can be a bit busy in summer because of its proximity to Ithaca.
 If you’re not visiting in the middle of summer, and are not planning to swim, then there are some great hikes in the park, including the Rim and Gorge Trails.
 It’s $9 per vehicle to visit Robert H. Treman State Park.